 Scrubbing a griddle surface with an abrasive scrubber after every use will only damage your griddle plate.
 So only use these scrubbers and stones when you need to remove rust.
 To clean griddle, use water and a Scouring Pad instead.

 As a final step, season the griddle once it is clean and rust-free.
-Seasoning is essential to prevent Blackstone rust.
+To prevent future rust, it’s crucial to season the griddle.

 If done correctly, this coating prevents food from sticking to the surface and makes clean-up much easier.